NATO patrols Kosovo-Serbia border as tensions soar | DW | 27.09.2021

 Tensions soared last week at the border between Kosovo and Serbia as Kosovo deployed additional police to implement a rule to remove Serbian license plates from cars entering Kosovo, while Serbs protested the move

-NATO said it is "closely monitoring the situation across Kosovo" and is working "to ensure a safe and secure environment and freedom of movement for all communities."
+NATO said it was "closely monitoring the situation across Kosovo" and working "to ensure a safe and secure environment and freedom of movement for all communities."
 The alliance has also flown helicopters at the border over the last week to keep watch on developments.

-While the situation was calm at the border Monday, Peter Stano, the EU's foreign affairs spokesman, said, "There are a lot of diplomatic activities going on now both in Brussels and on the ground."
+Though the situation was calm at the border Monday, Peter Stano, the EU's foreign affairs spokesman, said: "There are a lot of diplomatic activities going on now both in Brussels and on the ground."

 Like Serbia, Russia does not recognize Kosovo.

-By contrast, Albania's Prime Minister Edi Rama visited Kosovo where he criticized the "theatrical military maneuvers," of Serbia and said the "only solution is a dialogue."
+By contrast, Albanian Prime Minister Edi Rama visited Kosovo, where he criticized the "theatrical military maneuvers," of Serbia and said the "only solution is a dialogue."

 Analysts point to the upcoming elections in both countries as a likely catalyst for the increase in tensions now.